Nancy Drew: The Haunted Carousel

 The Haunted Carousel is the eighth installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows platforms.
 It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.

 The game was released in August 2003.
 Upon its release, the game elicited favorable reviews from gaming critics, who commended its graphics and plot.
 During 2003, the game sold more than 48,000 copies in the United States.

 Plot

-Paula Santos, the owner of Captain's Cove Amusement Park in New Jersey, has asked Nancy for help because there have been mysterious things happening at the park.
-First, the lead horse disappeared off the carousel.
-After that the carousel began mysteriously starting up in the middle of the night.
-Then the roller coaster suddenly lost power, resulting in a serious accident.
+Paula Santos, a friend of Nancy Drew's father and the owner of Captain's Cove Amusement Park in New Jersey, has asked Nancy for help because there have been mysterious things happening at the park.
+First, the lead horse disappeared off the carousel, then the carousel began mysteriously starting up in the middle of the night, and then the roller coaster suddenly lost power, resulting in a serious accident during which a guest suffered severe whiplash and is now suing the park.
 The park is shut down until the city knows what caused it.
 There is a rumor going around that the park is cursed.
-Drew must determine whether the painted ponies are searching for their missing lead horse, or whether there is another explanation for the "midnight rides."